AOSC-Dev/.github/profile/README.md

 ## Hi there 👋

 Welcome to the Anthon Open Source Community Development Hub!
-But dont' bother staying for long.
+But don't bother staying for long.
 Here below is a list of useful resources available to you, about AOSC OS.

 ## For Users